ophian/serendipity_event_staticpage/README.md

 - [x] Fixed 2.0 backend template form chaining (4.08) and merge array backend form names uniquely
 - [x] Fixed preview button for existing pages with 2.0
 - [x] New: iconized entrylist/entryform tabbar for 2.0
-- [x] better use fixUTFEntity method only for frontend template vars (articleformatitle and headline)
+- [x] Better use fixUTFEntity method only for frontend template vars (articleformatitle and headline)
-- [x] set backends form textformat option automatically to NO, on WYSIWYG usage (?)
+- [x] Set backends form textformat option automatically to NO, on WYSIWYG usage (?)
 Yes.
 Has dependency in 2.0 entryproperties!
 - [x] Added - automark an entry as written by Wysiwyg-Editor via custom fields, to disable nl2br markup formating
 - [x] Fixed (html)specialchars double_encode to false for native ISO-8859-1 charsets for certain form input/testarea fields in backend and some Smarty output variables in backend/frontend (which updates plugin_staticpage_***.tpl files again)
-- [x] added check for new SQLite3 OO database layer with PHP 5.4+
+- [x] Added check for new SQLite3 OO database layer with PHP 5.4+
-- [x] rename directory backend_templates.
+- [x] Rename directory backend_templates.
 There is a risk that existing user template dirs have other files in it (not excluded by backend_show) (?)
 No.
-- [x] move new backend template files into own or current backend_template directory (?)
+- [x] Move new backend template files into own or current backend_template directory (?)
 No.
 - [x] Renamed style_sp_s9yold.css to staticpage_backend.old.css
 - [x] Renamed old_backend_staticpage.tpl to backend_staticpage.old.tpl
 - [x] Re-integrated previously outsourced backend_show.php